 Many people try herbal supplements as well, but there aren't many that support the idea they control anxiety hot flashes.
 Remember, although it can feel like a hot flash lasts forever, they're generally somewhat short lived.
 It's the way they drain your body that makes them appear to last.

 Hot and Cold Flashes - The Cure

 Your treatment depends on the type of anxiety problem you're experiencing, your other symptoms, and how they affect you.
-Different severities of anxiety may also benefit from different types of treatments.
+Different severity of anxiety may also benefit from different types of treatments.
 Those with generalized anxiety disorder may not benefit from the same treatments as those with panic attacks, yet both can cause extreme anxiety that may trigger hot flashes.

 Also, women that are going through menopause and men with low testosterone may also experience hot flashes, and these hot flashes may be made worse by anxiety and stress, but may not be caused by stress.
 In those cases, it may be important to talk to your doctor about the best way to manage your menopause/testosterone balance, and worry about your anxiety and hot flashes second.